bill-c-martin/bill-c-martin.github.io/README.md

 ### Contact Form Setup

-Formspree will receive POST requests from your contact form, and forward them to your email.
+Formspree will receive POST requests from your contact form and forward them to your email.
 Without requiring server-side code.

 1. Replace `you@email.com` in `_includes/contact_static.html` with your email address
 2. Setup a [formspree](https://formspree.io/) account for your email address